apache/flink/docs/ops/cli.zh.md

         ./bin/flink cancel <jobID>

--   Cancel a job with a savepoint:
+-   Cancel a job with a savepoint (deprecated; use "stop" instead):

         ./bin/flink cancel -s [targetDirectory] <jobID>

--   Stop a job with a savepoint (streaming jobs only):
+-   Gracefully stop a job with a savepoint (streaming jobs only):

         ./bin/flink stop -s [targetDirectory] -d <jobID>